foliant-docs/foliantcontrib.apireferences/README.md

 > Only those references whose prefixes are defined in the `API` section (described below) are affected by this option.
 All references with unlisted prefixes will not be trimmed.

 `prefix_to_ignore`
 :   *(optional)* A default prefix for ignoring references.
-If APIReferences meets a reference with this prefix it leaves it unchanged.
+If APIReferences meets a reference with this prefix, it leaves it unchanged.
 Default: `Ignore`

 `warning_level`
 :   *(optional)* `2` — show all warnings for not found references; `1` — show only warnings for not found prefixed references; `0` — don't show warnings about not found references.
 Default: `2`